dirakx1/Dockeriot/README.md

 Dockeriot is an apps development platform for IOT devices using docker

-Dockeriot aims to enable all the features of containers (in this case docker containers) for applications under an Internet of things environment.
+Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.

 Note: Although here we depict a general platform, the first layer that is developed is the "things layer"